 The senior electronics instructor observed a circumstance where a civilian instructor submitted their two week notice to resign from their position as a radar instructor.
-It was a big impact to that radar course of instruction because of the vast amount of knowledge she possessed and the length of time that she was at the command teaching.
-It’s not easy to pass on the level of knowledge from her because it happened so quickly and no one had any knowledge that she was going to resign so quickly.
-It also impacted the course because they are undermanned and it’s going to affect the instructors for that course.
-They had to get qualified as soon as possible and pay a lot of attention to gain the knowledge to become subject matter experts.
-After informing the chain of command and all those involved throughout the training community for the schoolhouse, there was a decision made, that position would not be back filled at this time.
-This means that no one is going to fill that spot any time soon.
+It had a big impact to that radar course of instruction because of the vast amount of knowledge she possessed and the length of time that she had been at the command teaching.
+It was not easy to pass on the level of knowledge because of the short time frame and abruptness of the resignation.
+It also impacted the course because the command was undermanned..
+New instructors had to get qualified as soon as possible and focus on to gaining the knowledge needed to become subject matter experts.
+After informing the chain of command and all those involved throughout the training community,, a decision was made, that position would not be back filled at that time.
+That mean that no one would be assigned to fill that billet for some time.
 One of the problems that the command runs into is funding for an instructor because headquarters controls the manning of civilian instructors and the funding for them.
 With civilian instructors as contractors they are already funded through the government, there is usually no room to hire another instructor to fill a position.
 Now it’s going to fall onto the command to either cancel future courses due to a lack of qualified instructors or rush to get someone qualified from within the command.
 The command could request the detailers to hot fill the position to get someone at the command to get them qualified.
 A hot fill is when the new billets become available and the priority to get a radar instructor is top priority.
 This still doesn’t solve the issue to fill the position of an instructor because they still had to qualify in order to be able to instruct.

 This is downfall in the Navy where they don’t pull from a pool of experienced instructors.
 If they had already taught previously at training commands in the same course and had the experience and qualification they could teach upon arrival.
 There had always been a myth throughout the Navy that teaching at the same training command more than one time is detrimental to someone’s career but there is no documentation or evidence to prove that.
 Unfortunately, this is the standard that everyone had come to understand in their military career.
 There are certain steps that each service member must complete throughout their career when they move up in the ranks to fulfill their goals.
 Teaching at a command, recruiting new personnel to enlist in the military, or instructing new recruits through boot camp is fulfillment to advance in their career.
 This is where those who are involved directly in the manning of personnel throughout the Navy need to look at the impact of instructors at schoolhouses in the training community when they are undermanned.
 The Navy itself and the training community could benefit from those who had instructional experience because it would illustrate the re-investment in those who had a desire to teach.